 The common denominator in all of the above scenarios is that clients may not see your value.
 If you’re selling a top-notch service, you want to ensure you’re being paid what you’re worth.

 On the other hand, raising your prices too high could mean you’ll risk losing clients.
-The only time you should be looking at high or premium pricing is if your service is unique to the market or you have exclusive offerings that nobody else in the market can provide.
+The only time you should be looking at high or premium pricing is if your service is unique to the market or if you have exclusive offerings that nobody else in the market can provide.
 This would warrant a luxury pricing strategy.

 Critical factors you should price for